FAIMS urges health ministry not to rechristen AIIMS Delhi | Education

 The Faculty Association of AIIMS (FAIMS) had recently sought the opinion of faculty members over the government's proposal to give new names to all the 23 AII India Institute of Medical Sciences (AIIMS) across the country.

-The FAIMS said if the proposal is accepted, the esteemed medical institute will face a huge loss of identity and demoralisation.
+The FAIMS said if the proposal is accepted, the esteemed medical institute will face a huge loss of identity and demoralization.

 ''Hence, FAIMS requests you to please do not consider any proposal for changing the name of AIIMS Delhi.
 This will help to maintain the premier and mentor institute status of AIIMS Delhi with respect to others in the country,'' the letter said.

-The heath ministry has drafted a proposal to give specific names to all the AIIMS, including that in Delhi, based on local or regional heroes of prominence, freedom fighters, historical events or monuments of the area or their distinct geographical identity.
+The health ministry has drafted a proposal to give specific names to all the AIIMS, including that in Delhi, based on local or regional heroes of prominence, freedom fighters, historical events or monuments of the area, or their distinct geographical identity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)